Roll20/roll20-character-sheets/StarWars5E/README.md

 - [Star Wars 5e Discord](https://discord.gg/zYcPYTu)

 # Changelog
+## 2024-11-30
+* Bugfix : Fixing buttons for when the sheet is resized
+* Bugfix : Fixing PC Powers
+* Improvement : Remade NPC Powers
 ## 2024-11-27
 * Chore : Massive refactor of the sheet using GULP as build engine
 * Chore : Removal of leftover unused code for 5e compendium & Charmancer integration